akirasosa/mobile-semantic-segmentation/README.md

 ## Converting

-As the purpose of this project is to make model model run in mobile device, this repository contains some scripts to convert models for iOS and Android.
+As the purpose of this project is to make model run in mobile device, this repository contains some scripts to convert models for iOS and Android.

 * [coreml-converter.py](coreml-converter.py)
   * It converts trained hdf5 model to CoreML model for iOS app.